github/developer.github.com/content/changes/2015-01-06-finalizing-the-updated-organization-permissions-api.md

 ### The "List your organizations" API

-Previously, the "List your organizations" API always included your [public organization memberships][public-org-membership], regardless of the OAuth scopes associated with your request.
+Previously, the [List your organizations][list-your-organizations] API always included your [public organization memberships][public-org-membership], regardless of the OAuth scopes associated with your request.
 If you had `user`, `read:org`, `write:org`, or `admin:org` scope, the response also included your private organization memberships.

 Now, this API will only return organizations that your authorization allows you to operate on in some way (e.g., you can list teams with `read:org` scope, you can publicize your organization membership with `user` scope, etc.).
 Therefore, this API will require at least `user` or `read:org` scope. (`write:org` and `admin:org` scope implicitly include `read:org` scope.)
 OAuth requests with insufficient scope will receive a `403 Forbidden` response.